Abraham Moses Luncz

-Abraham Moses Luncz (December 9, 1854 – 1918) (אברהם לונץ) was a Russian scholar and editor born at Kovno, Russia.
+Abraham Moses Luncz (December 9, 1854 – 1918) (אברהם לונץ) was a Russian-Jewish scholar and editor born at Kovno, Russia.
 At age 14 he came to Jerusalem.
 Luncz, who grew blind early in life, founded, in conjunction with Dr. Koisewski, an institution for the blind at Jerusalem.

 In the exploration of the Holy Land, Luncz has rendered great services from the historical, geographical, and physical standpoints, through his guide-books for Palestine, his Palestine annuals, and his Jerusalem almanac: